 - Can they develop content for you?

-- Can they maintain a consistency to your blog?
+- Can they maintain consistency in your blog?

 - Is there a strategy behind it related to SEO and relevancy to your business goals?